goshiphq/goship-cms/content/blog/what-does-fob-mean-in-freight-shipping.md

 ---
-keywords: FOB, free on board, freight on board, what is free on board, what does free on board mean
+keywords: what is FOB, FOB, free on board, freight on board, what is free on board, what does free on board mean, what does FOB mean
 author: GoShip Admin
 title: "Free On Board: What Does FOB Mean in Supply Chain and Logistics?"
 intro: >-